310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-hello, everyone\~! the food is ready, so please be behave and take a seat\~
+hello, everyone\~! the Food is ready, so please be behave and take a Seat\~
 {% endbubble %}

 {% bubble Chiaki %}